traineraio/installfest2020/README.md

 ### Gallery

 We can create a simple gallery.
-We create Gallery component.
+We create a Gallery component.

 ```jsx
 // components/Gallery.js